Homotopically equivalent simple loops on 2-bridge spheres in 2-bridge link complements (I): Preliminaries

 The following proposition enables us to apply the small cancellation theory to our problem.

-\begin{proposition} [{\cite[Theorem ~5.1]{lee_sakuma}}] Suppose that $r$ is a rational number with $0 < r< 1$.
+\begin{proposition}{\rm \cite[Theorem~5.1]{lee_sakuma}} Suppose that $r$ is a rational number with $0 < r< 1$.
 Let $R$ be the symmetrized subset of $F(a, b)$ generated by the single relator $u_{r}$ of the upper presentation of $G(K(r))$.
 Then $R$ satisfies $C(4)$ and $T(4)$. \end{proposition}

-At the end of this section, we recall a key fact concerning the cyclic word $(u_r)$, which is used in the proof of the main theorem in Section ~\ref{sec:only_if_part}.
-(In fact, it is also used in the proof of Proposition ~\ref{small_cancellation_condition} above and that of Lemma ~\ref{degree2_vertices} implicitly.)
+To conclude this section, we recall a key fact concerning the cyclic word $(u_r)$, which is used in the proof of the main theorem in Section~\ref{sec:only_if_part}.
+(In fact, it is also used in the proof of Proposition~\ref{small_cancellation_condition} above and that of Lemma~\ref{degree2_vertices} implicitly.)

-\begin{definition} {\rm For a positive integer $n$, a non-empty subword $w$ of the cyclic word $(u_r)$ is called a {\it maximal $n$-piece} if $w$ is a product of $n$ pieces and if any subword $w'$ of $u_r$ which properly contains $w$ as an {\it initial} subword is not a product of $n$-pieces.} \end{definition}
+\begin{definition} {\rm For a positive integer $n$, a non-empty subword $w$ of the cyclic word $(u_r)$ is called a {\it maximal $n$-piece} if $w$ is a product of $n$ pieces and if any subword $w'$ of $(u_r)$ which properly contains $w$ as an {\it initial} subword is not a product of $n$ pieces.} \end{definition}